Questie/Questie/README.md

 ## Contribution

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)
-- We are happy about every help and contribution we get, so feel free to sumbit a Pull Request on Github
+- We are happy about every help and contribution we get, so feel free to submit a Pull Request on Github
 - Translators can search for missing translations by: `["<yourLanguage>"] = nil` (e.g. `["deDE"] = nil`) and replace the `nil` with a string of the new translation.
 Current translations can be found in the [Translation folder](https://github.com/Questie/Questie/tree/master/Localization/Translations)
 - Additional information you might find interesting can be found [here](https://github.com/Questie/Questie/wiki/Contributing)